pumbaasdad/system-restore/README.md

    * `path` - The path of a directory that will be created by `ansible_become_user`.
    * `owner` - The owner of the directory.
 Defaults to `ansible_become_user`.
    * `group` - The group that owns the directory.
 Defaults to the group of `ansible_become_user`.
+   * `mode` - The permissions that the directory will have.
+Defaults to the default `umask` on the machine being configured.
  * `root_files`
    * `dest` - A file that will be created by `ansible_become_user`.
    * `src` - The source template to use to create the file.